Elvis Andrus Player Props: White Sox vs. Athletics

 Elvis Andrus At The Plate

-- Andrus is batting .202 with six doubles, two home runs and 18 walks.
+- Andrus is hitting .202 with six doubles, two home runs and 18 walks.

-- In 50.8% of his 59 games this season, Andrus has picked up at least one hit.
-He's also had nine multi-hit games.
+- Andrus has picked up a hit in 50.8% of his 59 games this year, with more than one hit in 15.3% of those games.

-- In 59 games played this season, he has gone deep in only two of them.
+- He has hit a home run in two of 59 games played this year, and in 0.9% of his plate appearances.

-- In 15.3% of his games this season, Andrus has had at least one RBI.
-He's picked up more than one in 10.2% and driven in three or more of his team's runs in two contests.
+- Andrus has driven in a run in nine games this year (15.3%), including six games with more than one RBI (10.2%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.